amywangyx/personalfinanceapp/README.md

 Run following code other than anaconda installed:
 ```
 pip install streamlit
+pip install plotly
 streamlit run app_test.py
 ```
+plotly might need to updated in the conda instruction, so check their official websites \
 You might need to change the directory path to make sure the directory is correctly saved \
 (subject to fix the problem)